 They became very successful and my father’s transport company grew to a sizeable fleet of lorries.
 The success was great, but however, we got to spend less time together as a family, we had fewer meals together.

 I can’t say that I enjoyed these times.
 We had to grow up quite quickly.

 But make no mistake, I was always, always immensely proud of my parents.
 They worked incredibly hard.
-They did it all on their own.
-From scratch.
+They did it all on their own, from scratch.
 They did it for us, so that one day we could have comfortable lives.
 Don’t be fooled, however; as I mentioned, we had to work bloody hard for it all.

-They didn’t want us to stand out visually from other children around us.
-They wanted us to learn what hard work was like.
+Our parents wanted us to learn what hard work was truly like.
 They would say to us:

 My brother and I didn’t have any concept of “socially acceptable” friendships, when it came to race or different religions, background or wealth.
-We became very good friends with some children who lived a little further away from our house.
-We simply had many things in common with them.
-We loved playing and exploring together.
+We became very good friends with some children from our village who lived a little further away from our house.
+We simply had many things in common with them; we loved playing and exploring together.
 And that was that.
 We didn’t care who they were.
 They were Muslim children, Serbian children, Croat children, Muslim-Croat children or Serbian-Croat children.
 We used to eat at their homes, they used to eat at ours, everything was shared.
 We would spend time together at school, come home, have lunch, do our homework and then we would stay out all day, until dinner time.

-Our parents generally separated people into these groups:
+When we were growing up, our parents generally separated people into these groups: